Family Physician in CalgaryHousing & Career Guide · 2026

 How long does it take a Family Physician to buy a home in Calgary?

-Based on 2026 market data, a Family Physician earning approximately $230K/year needs around 2 yr 10 mo of gross income to afford a 2-bedroom condo in Calgary.
+Based on 2026 market data, a Family Physician earning approximately $230K/year needs around 2 yr 10 mo of gross income to afford a 2-bedroom home in Calgary.
 This uses a standard savings and down-payment model.
-This is one of the more accessible markets in Canada for this income level.
+This is one of the more accessible markets across major Canadian cities for this income level.

 What percentage of income does a Family Physician spend on rent in Calgary?

-At current market rents, a Family Physician in Calgary spends approximately 9.9% of gross income on a 2-bedroom apartment.
+At current market rents ($1,900 CAD/mo for a 2BR), a Family Physician in Calgary spends approximately 9.9% of gross income on a 2-bedroom apartment.
 The widely-cited guideline is to keep housing costs below 30% of gross income.
-Calgary is within or near the guideline — one of the healthier rent-to-income ratios for this occupation across Canadian cities.
+Calgary is within or near the guideline — one of the healthier rent-to-income ratios for this occupation.

 Is Calgary a good city for Family Physicians to immigrate to?

-Critical shortage in suburban and rural areas.
+Critical shortage in suburban and rural areas across Canada and the US.
 Urban positions are competitive.
-IMG (International Medical Graduate) routes vary by province.
+IMG routes vary significantly by country and state/province.
 Fastest-growing immigrant population in Canada.
 Active federal and provincial nomination streams.
 Large Filipino, South Asian, and Chinese communities.
 From a financial standpoint, Calgary is one of the stronger options for Family Physicians — both the ownership timeline and rent burden are within reasonable range.

-Do Family Physicians need a Canadian licence to work in Calgary?
+Do Family Physicians need a local licence to work in Calgary?

-Medical Council of Canada licensing required.
-Residency matching through CaRMS for IMGs.
+Canada: Medical Council of Canada licensing + CaRMS residency matching.
+US: USMLE Steps 1–3 + residency matching through NRMP (ECFMG certification required for IMGs).
 Credential recognition timelines vary — it is advisable to begin the process before arriving in Canada.
 Alberta has generally streamlined pathways for internationally trained professionals in shortage occupations.

 Get your personalised numbers